caarlos0/env/README.md

 case of absence of it in the environment.

 By default, slice types will split the environment value on `,`; you can change this behavior by setting the `envSeparator` tag.
+For map types, the default separator between key and value is `:` and `,` for key-value pairs.
+The behavior can be changed by setting the `envKeyValSeparator` and `envSeparator` tags accordingly.

 ## Custom Parser Funcs